 - A Shareholder choosing to tender Shares for repurchase must do so by the date specified in the notice describing the terms of the offer (the "Expiration Date") which generally will be approximately 65 days before the date as of which Shares are to be repurchased.
 The Shares (tendered and accepted) will be valued as of the date on which Shares are to be repurchased (the "Valuation Date"), which is expected to be the last day of each calendar quarter; - 2.
 Promptly after the Expiration Date, each Shareholder whose Shares have been accepted for repurchase by the Fund will receive a promissory note from the Fund (to be held by the Administrator and Transfer Agent on behalf of such Shareholder) (the "Promissory Note") entitling the Shareholder to be paid an amount equal to the value, determined as of the Valuation Date, of the repurchased Shares.
-There typically will be a "hold-back" applicable to each Shareholder tendering 90% or more of their Shares for repurchase.
-The determination of the value of Shares as of the Valuation Date will use estimates and is subject to adjustment (based upon the results of the final determination of value and the next annual audit of the Fund's financial statements).
+The determination of the value of Shares as of the Valuation Date is subject to adjustment (based upon the results of the next annual audit of the Fund's financial statements).